In this tutorial, you configure and test a virtual machine (VM) to run GPU-based quantum simulations on Google Cloud.

 sudo apt install -y nvidia-cuda-toolkit

-Add your CUDA toolkit to the environment search path.
+Add your CUDA toolkit to the environment search path (Options 1 and 2 only)

 Discover the directory of the CUDA toolkit that you installed.